Riyuzakii/gSLICr/README.md

 # gSLICr: SLIC superpixels at over 250Hz
+# This repo is for my own use at the moment, clone at your own risk!!
 ![sample](sample.bmp)

 This is the software bundle "gSLICr", a library for real-time superpixel segmentation written in C++ and CUDA.
 The current version is maintained by: